 Healthcare & Insurance

-All international students are obliged to have a medical insurance.
+All international students are obliged to have medical insurance.
 No healthcare services except for emergency cases will be provided to non-Russian citizens without medical insurance.
-You may get one at your home country (make sure it will be valid in Russia) or purchase one upon arrival (average price is ~4000 roubles for 12 months).
-Purchase insurance in any insurance company of your choice or contact International Student Support Office (ISSO) to get specific guidance (online purchases available).
+You may get one in your home country (make sure it will be valid in Russia) or purchase one upon arrival (the average price is ~4,000 roubles for 12 months).
+Purchase policy in any insurance company of your choice or contact the Centre for International Student Support (CISS) to get specific guidance (online purchases available).

-If you need urgent medical assistance follow instructions from your insurance policy.
-Non-urgent medical or cosmetic manipulations are available at private clinics for the fee designated by the clinic.
+If you need urgent medical assistance, follow instructions from your insurance policy.
+Non-urgent medical or cosmetic manipulations are available at private clinics for the fee set by given clinic.

-We are all humans and humans are very fragile creatures, sometimes levels of stress are just too much for all of us.
-Moving to a new country, adapting to new environment and studying hard could be very challenging for any of us.
+We are all humans and may feel fragile or anxious as sometimes levels of stress are just too much for us.
+Moving to a new country, adapting to the new environment, and studying hard could be very challenging for anyone.

-HSE – Saint Petersburg offers our students unique option of free professional psychological sessions.
-Check the schedule (offline and online options are available):
+HSE University in St. Petersburg offers our students the unique option of free psychological counselling during the academic year.

-When we enter a new community and a new culture, we have to adjust to a new way of life, build new routines and adopt new behavior patterns.
-Sometimes it may lead to a strong emotional stress often referred to as “culture shock”.
+When we enter a new community and a new culture, we have to adjust to a new way of life, build new routines and adopt new behavioural patterns.
+Sometimes it may result in strong emotional stress often referred to as “culture shock”.

-Culture shock might be tricky – after entering a new culture students might even experience the opposite feeling, euphoria.
-Everything may seem new, exciting and interesting, as people tend to focus first on the visible aspects of culture – food, clothes, sceneries.
-However, when so-called “Honeymoon” stage ends, students might become less excited and start to feel alone, uneasy, sad or even depressed after spending some time in a new culture.
+Culture shock might be tricky.
+After getting in contact with new culture, students might even experience the opposite feeling - euphoria.
+Everything may seem new, exciting and interesting, as people tend to focus first on the visible aspects of culture — food, clothes, sceneries.
+However, when the so-called “Honeymoon” stage ends, students might become less excited and start to feel alone, uneasy, sad or even depressed after spending some time in a new environment.